The End of the Tour poster

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This demonstrates the protagonist's commitment to Wallace agrees to let Lipsky join him on the road to Minnesota, inviting him into his world beyond the formal interview setting.
 The real journey begins., moving from reaction to action.

 At 52 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat At a reading, Wallace meets an attractive woman (Betsy).
+Significantly, this crucial beat At a reading, Wallace meets an attractive woman (Betsy).
 Lipsky feels competitive jealousy, realizes the interview is becoming personal.
 His objectivity and the boundary between subject and friend blur., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 84 minutes initiates the final act resolution at 80% of the runtime.
 Wallace apologizes, admits his own paranoia.
 They reconcile with new honesty—accepting that the interview is transactional but the connection was real.
 Both acknowledge their mutual humanity., demonstrating the transformation achieved throughout the journey.